Planning the Walk

 we should walk up to the old part of it and I’d like you to be able to see the remnants, the relics of this.
 Often it is asked, well how could you not know what was going on here, why did nobody say anything, the same about the sexual abuse of children in all of those institutions.
 Nobody said anything, nobody did anything, nobody questioned.
 I grew up not too far from Dublin in the country and it could be said you know if you are bad you’ll be sent to ‘Artane’ (an industrial school) and there was this kind of threat about these places … we didn’t know what it was but it was a knowing threat and it suggested it was known these were ‘bad places’ despite the silence about them.

 We guessed that the building was a mixture of social housing and owner occupiers or renters and wanted to go inside to take a closer look.
 The view of the city was incredible and at night it must have been equally spectacular.
-Given the architecture and large windows we also imagined it might be quite cold inside.
+Given the architecture and large windows, we also imagined it might be quite cold inside.
 The prison, with similar architecture, had been cold and we noticed the staff had coats and fleeces on.

 Looking at the entrances to the building Linda suggested there would have been male and female entrances.
 We noticed how incredibly worn the steps were.
 We entered the building and noticed the tiles under the concrete on the floor.
 Going towards a flight of stairs we were greeted by a man “Hello, how are you?”
 We said hello and Linda said “We are just looking around, is that OK for a bit?” he told us there are offices upstairs for all the apartments.
-Linda said “Oh yes, OK we’ll go upstairs, thank you”.
+Linda said, “Oh yes, OK we’ll go upstairs, thank you”.

-Fig.41 St Anne’s Entrance and stairs
+Fig.41.
+St Anne’s Entrance and stairs

-It was pretty much in state of dereliction with work half completed.
+It was pretty much in a state of dereliction with work half completed.
 It looked like a lift was in the process of being fitted.
 The windows were incredible.

 Fig.42.
 Looking out over Cork